jjvanzon/Circular-Language-Spec/spec/classes.md

 While the structure of the larger circle at the left might be similar to the contents of the class on the right, the data appears to have changed.

-## Object Serving  as Class
+## Object Serving as a Class

-A *class circle's* being *dashed* might be *optional*.
-Here is an alternative where the class symbol on the right is drawn with a solid line:
+Here is an alternative where the class symbol on the right is drawn with a *solid line*:

 <img src="images/Classes.006.png" width="200" />

+A *class circle's* being *dashed* might be *optional*.
 This means that the Circular notation might be open for *objects* to serve as a class or *prototype* for another object.

 ## More Dashed Shapes